 Next Generation Leaders

-Today not only failed states, but also highly successful modern democracies such as Estonia, Latvia and Lithuania, are in need of strong, character-driven leadership to meet aggressive challenges to democratic societies the world over.
-In its mission to strengthen U.S.- Baltic tries, the Baltic American Freedom Foundation (BAFF) has established a partnership with Arizona State University’s McCain Institute for International Leadership in supporting such leadership development.
+Today, even highly successful modern democracies such as Estonia, Latvia, and Lithuania, are in need of strong, character-driven leadership to meet aggressive challenges to democratic societies the world over.
+In its mission to strengthen U.S.- Baltic tries, the Baltic-American Freedom Foundation (BAFF) has established a partnership with Arizona State University’s McCain Institute for International Leadership in supporting such leadership development.

 The NGL Program at the McCain Institute empowers emerging global leaders through the Institute’s tailored professional development experience.
 The program offers a unique blend of professional development, exposure to top-level policymakers and formal training in leadership.
 At four junctures throughout the year, the program provides hands-on training focused on values, ethics and leadership, media and communications skills; and best practice examples of American business, political and civic life.
 The highly selective program carefully screens and admits up to 20 participants annually out of hundreds of applications.